 The PPM has logging function of personal data flow.
 By visualizing personal data usage from logged record, the user can recognize the situation of correct use of his/her personal data.
 Moreover the users can request service providers to delete their personal data based on data access record.

-3. Use case of the PPM (draft)
+3. Use case of the PPM (Privacy Policy Manager)

 Title: Personal data management mechanism based on user’s privacy preference